ryznerova/english-for-designers/index.md

-# Hi, I'm Zuzana!
+# Hi, I'm Zuzana! :cherry_blossom:

 Hiii

 My name is Zuzana and I'm a graphic designer.
 I'm also an illustrator, which means that in my design, I like to use illustrations.
+I'm currently finishing my Bachelor studies at the Prague School of Creative Communication.
-I'm currently working as a graphic designer for Bonami - a Czech company that sells furniture and decorations.
+I work as a graphic designer for Bonami - a Czech company that sells furniture and decorations.
-In my free time, I create digital paintings in Procreate - you can see more of my work on Instagram
+In my free time, I create digital paintings in Procreate.

 - [Alternative Text](01-alternative-text/index.md)
 - [First impression](02-first-impression/index.md)